 Ayapan (MH535v)

-This black-line drawing (with small spots of red paint) of the compound glyph for the personal name or place of origin, Ayapan (perhaps "Thin Cotton Flag," attested here as a man’s name), shows a flag (pamitl or panitl) flying out to the viewer's right.
+This black-line drawing (with small spots of red paint) of the compound glyph for the personal name or place of origin, Ayapan (perhaps "Cloth Flag," attested here as a man’s name), shows a flag (pamitl or panitl) flying out to the viewer's right.
 It is on a possibly wooden pole, and there is an adornment at the top of the pole.
 The flag has a border around three sides of the rectangle, seemingly with a flower design, and a white stripe with occasional red dots outside the flower design.

 Stephanie Wood